jelsonjay/chess-board/README.md

-# chess-board
+# Chess-board

- this is a simple stander chessboard project with 8x8
+### This is a simple chessboard project with HTML5, CSS & Vanilla JavaScript